PhishermanGG/docs/docs/trawler/report-new-phish.md

 ![Report Slash Command](/images/trawler-report-slash-command.png)

-4. Either hit `ENTER` or left click on the highlighted Trawler `/report` command
+4. Either hit `ENTER` or left-click on the highlighted Trawler `/report` command

 5. In the `link` box, enter the *full url* to the phish site you want to report